xolvio/pojo-observer/README.md

 This is achieved internally by using `setState` with a `hash` of the POJO.
 You can see this in action by trying to repeatedly click the "Previous Image" button.
 The `previousImage` command in the `Gallery` will stop changing the `currentImage` when it gets to 0, and since the values inside the POJO are no longer changing, the `hash` method on the object ensures that the React component will not re-render.

+Bonus: You can test the heck out of the interaction now without having to mess with any UI testing libraries.

 ### Asynchrony
 Now let's assume we have some async function on that object happening.